Analyzing and Tuning Warm-up

 When analyzing the compiler behavior, Azul Platform Prime’s Garbage Collector (GC) log file is the first information source to look into because this log file not only tracks GC information.
 On Azul Platform Prime, the log also contains much information about compilation activity and general system resources utilization.

-After your test, open the log file in the Azul GC Log Analyzer (download).
+After your test, open the log file in the Azul GC Log Analyzer.
+You can download the GC Log Analyzer here.
 With this tool you can check the following information:

 Example Case